 - What is the best way to transport my pet?

-- Should I feed my pet prior to traveling?
+- Should I feed my pet before traveling?
 What about water?

 - Should I put food and water in the carrier along with my pet?

-- Does my pet need a vet check-up prior to traveling?
+- Does my pet need a vet check-up before traveling?

 - Do you have any recommendations for vets in my new country?